zsiki/GeoEasy/README.md

 # GeoEasy
 surveying calculation, network adjustment, digital terrain models, regression calculation

 Volunteers are wellcome!
-Send us error reports, feature requests through the issue tracker.
+Send us bug reports, feature requests through the issue tracker.
 Clone the repository, change the code and send us back a pull request to include your enchacement in the core system.

 ## History

 The beginning of GeoEasy goes back to the late nineties (1997).
-Before the 3.0 version it was a propriarety software marketed in Hungary.
+Before the 3.0 version it was a proprietary software marketed in Hungary.
 After twenty year long development (with active and less active periods) in 2017 the license has been changed to open source.